tabreturn/tabreturn.github.io/_posts/2018-06-12-processing.py_in_ten_lessons--01-_hello_world.md

 print(5.0 % 2)     # displays 1
 {% endhighlight %}

-It may not be evident why this is operator useful, but many important algorithms -- such as those used in cryptography -- make use of it.
-For now, consider that modulo operations that result in `0` indicate that numbers divide exactly.
-Among other uses, this can be used to establish if a number is odd or even:
+It may not be evident why this is operator useful.
+However, many important algorithms -- such as those used in cryptography -- make use of it.
+For now, consider that modulo operations resulting in a `0` indicate that numbers divide exactly.
+Among other uses, this is handy for establishing whether a number is odd or even:

 {% highlight py %}
 print(7 % 2)       # displays 1, therefore 7 is odd
 print(6 % 2)       # displays 0, therefore 6 is even
 {% endhighlight %}

-You will make use of modulo operators in future lessons.
+You will be making use of modulo operators in future lessons.

 ## Image Reveal Task